jmeade11/FEWD/Class 9/README.md

-# Class 8 Materials
+# Class 9 Materials

-Today, we begin working with Javascript, and specifically jQuery.
-As we move into this part of the course curriculum, you'll be learning more about computer science — which I like to think of as learning how to *think* like a computer.
-Each week from here out, you'll also be focused on taking specific steps toward completing your final projects.
+Today, we learn about variables and while we're at it, we're going to work with a bunch of different operators in Javascript.
+Finally, we'll be talking about a new method in jQuery that lets us start learning how to manipulate the DOM.

 ## Objectives

-Now that you have a good, strong foundation in both HTML and CSS, we can leverage that knowledge to learn Javascript.
-Of the primary web technologies every front end web developer must know, Javascript is the final piece of the puzzle.
-With it, we can respond to external input caused by the user interacting with the page.
-Class 8 is a gentle introduction to jQuery; what it is and its basic syntax.
 By the end of class, you should:

 <ul>
-  <li>Have an understanding of what jQuery is and why we use it.</li>
-  <li>Use the proper jQuery syntax to construct basic statements to add, remove and toggle classes dynamically through Javascript.</li>
-  <li>Be able to distinguish between strings, numbers and boolean values.</li>
-  <li>Understand what 'this' is and how it can be used to write more optimized code.</li>
+  <li>Understand what variables are and how to declare and assign them in Javascript.</li>
+  <li>Know what an operator is and understand how they are used.</li>
+  <li>Understand how to use the jQuery text() method to modify text in the DOM.</li>
 </ul>

+## Homework

+Now that we've started the Javascript portion of our curriculum, your final projects will take centerstage in your homework assignments.  **Before next class your project concepts are due.**

+Submit them to me over Slack.
+You may submt:

+- A type written description of your project
+- Draw a concept on paper and photograph it
+- Mock up a design in Photoshop, Powerpoint, or some other static electronic format
+- Create a prototype using Sketch or some other prototyping software and submit a video

+Please make sure to provide some explanation of your goals and objectives.

 ## What You Learned about HTML & CSS